rhythm-04/E-comm-Project/README.md

-# E-commerce Web Scraping and Data Analysis
+# E-commerce Web Scraping, Data Analysis, and Database Storage

-This project is a Python-based web scraping application for gathering product information from Amazon and Flipkart and then cleaning and structuring the data for further analysis.
-Additionally, this project aims to establish an SQL database to store the collected data and visualize it using Power BI.
+This project is a Python-based web scraping application for gathering product information from Amazon and Flipkart, cleaning and structuring the data, and storing it in a PostgreSQL SQL database.
+The project is currently in the process of establishing data visualization using Power BI for insights and decision-making.

 ## Table of Contents
 - [Introduction](#introduction)